Thank you to those who are praying The Divine Mercy Novena with me.

-The novena ends on April 18th, the day before the Feast of Mercy.
+The novena ends on April 15th, the Vigil of Divine Mercy Sunday — aka The Feast of Mercy.

 Have you heard of this feast?

-I want to tell you about it (again) because I don’t want you to miss out!
+I’m telling you about it because it’s so important and I don’t want you to miss out!

-The Feast of Mercy, aka Divine Mercy Sunday, is the second Sunday of the Easter season.
+Divine Mercy Sunday is the second Sunday of the Easter season.

 Jesus explained the significance of this day in private revelations to St. Faustina.

-There are clear steps for participating in Divine Mercy Sunday based on divine revelation and the teachings of the Church.
+There are only two simple steps for participating in Divine Mercy Sunday based on divine revelation and Church teaching.

-- Most parishes offer confession every Saturday, so it’s ideal to go right before the feast.
+- Most parishes offer confession weekly, so it’s ideal to go right before the feast.
 If we cannot do so, we’re permitted to go twenty days before or after.

-- If confession isn’t possible because of the pandemic, make an Act of Contrition and promise to go to confession as soon as possible.
+- If sacramental confession isn’t possible because we are sick and/or home bound: We can make an Act of Contrition and promise to go to confession as soon as possible.

-- Go to Mass for the feast (the Vigil April 18th or Sunday April 19th) and receive Holy Communion.
+- Go to Mass for the feast — on the Vigil (Saturday evening) or Sunday — and receive Holy Communion.

 - If we’re in a state of mortal sin, we must go to confession before receiving Communion.
 If you’re not sure of the state of your soul, I advise going to confession right before the feast.